sguox002/leetcode/leetcode-all.md

 ->>

 ## math
+<<-633	Sum of Square Numbers    		32.2%	Medium
+check if c=a^2+b^2, just do search.
+->>

+<<-645	Set Mismatch    		42.3%	Easy
+given 1 to n, one number is changed to other number and then one is missing, one is repeated twice find the two number.
+- use number as index to mark seen as negative, thus we can find the repeated.
+- once the repeated is found we can get the missing using sum and target sum.
+- the missing index will not be touched (so we can check the positive one) ->>

 <<-660	Remove 9    		53.8%	Hard
 return nth number after removing all 9 in digits. this is actually a base-9 problem.